NoamBenEliezer/Multiparametric_qMRI_protocol/README.txt

 When using the data or scripts, please cite the paper "A comprehensive protocol for quantitative magnetic resonance imaging of the brain at 3 Tesla".
 (c) Dvir Radunsky & Noam Ben-Eliezer 2023.

-This Git respiratory includes scripts and data, which are related to the abovementioned paper.
+This Git repository includes scripts and data, which are related to the abovementioned paper.
 >> The main Git folder includes:

 1. "FreeSurfer_related":